Srikanth Narayanan MA (Cantab) MSci MSc RSME

 My approach to practice is that it is always an enquiry.
 My trainings have, above all, offered me skills that allow me to rest in a position of not knowing, so that I can be curious about the unexpected and receptive to what is emerging.
 I value the potential for learning through every encounter in life, be that with other humans or the other-than-human.

 In all aspects of my life I am committed to finding ways to work with nature rather than against it.
-As well as connecting to the nature that is my bodily being, an important part of my practice is to nurture my connection to the land.
+As well as connecting to the nature that is my bodily being, an important part of my practice is to nurture my connection to the land (see also Our Relationship With the Land).
 It is through the earth that I feel more profoundly that I am embodied.